LED Initiative A Huge Success

 The event was organised by the LED Taskforce and led by SPRING Singapore, Workforce Singapore, the National Trades Union Congress and tripartite partners, in collaboration with the Singapore National Employers Federation.

-Among other, it featured the sharing of success stories and in-depth panel discussions by companies and solution providers.
+Among others, it featured the sharing of success stories and in-depth panel discussions by companies and solution providers.

 The symposium also provided participating companies with useful and actionable ideas and included a gallery showcase of business transformation projects where industry practitioners shared their transformation initiatives and insights.